radicallyopensecurity/publications/policies-and-protocols/information-security-policy.md

 # Introduction

-This is a generalized version of an information security policy, and serves as an example to ensure all measures and processes are captured adequately.
+This is an example of an information security policy, and serves as an example to ensure all measures and processes are captured adequately.

 ## 1. Purpose